 It’s interesting to note that the timepiece on the clocktower is always set two minutes fast in order to encourage passengers to catch their trains at neighboring Waverley Station, the city’s chief train station.
 The only day that the clock runs on time is on 31 December (Hogmanay) for the city’s New Year celebrations.
 Downstairs in the hotel is the elegant Palm Court tea house which is probably the most affordable way to get a taste of the hotel.

 Your next stop is Princes Street (2) which is just beside the Balmoral Hotel.
 You’ll be walking a distance of 20 m.

 Princes Street is very much the center of Edinburgh and is one of the city’s principal thoroughfares and shopping streets.
 It was built in the late 18th century during the reign of King George III and was originally called St. Giles street after the city’s patron saint.
 It was later renamed for King George’s sons after its original name was rejected.

 Many of the original buildings have been destroyed and much of Princes Street is dominated by unattractive modern storefronts.
-Shopping options are aplenty along one side of the street’s 1.6 km length and is also home to several monuments, statues, and eateries.
+Shopping options are aplenty and it is also home to several monuments, statues, and eateries.
 Princes Street’s saving grace is the uninterrupted views of the Old Town it offers which is certainly one of the most iconic vistas in all of Europe.

 Your next stop is the Scott Monument (3) which lies a little further down on Princes Street.
 You’ll be walking a distance of 150 m.